AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. Clicking on the Play, Pause, Change interval and Reset buttons also triggers POST API calls to appropriate endpoints for global state propagation.
 These API endpoints are `/api/grid/start`, `/api/grid/pause`, `/api/grid/interval` and `/api/grid/reset`.
 The server again propagates these changes to all clients using socket.io

 1. User connection/disconnection logic is largely handed off to socket.io .
-It was found that reconnection doesn't handle cell update sync-ing properly, therefore a workaround was implemented to reload the page if a `welcome` socket.io message is received with a different username to the user's current username.
-The drawback here is that the user's username changes, but atleast the game syncs again visually.
+It was found that reconnection doesn't handle cell update sync-ing properly as the `Grid` Vue component doesn't react immediately after a reconnection.
+Thus, the `Grid` Vue component is re-created upon reconnection, with its variables being re-rendered.
+This can refresh the app state successfully in tests.

 ### Server Logic